mcci-usb/COLLECTION-cricket-ui/README.md

-# COLLECTION-Cricket
+# MCCI Cricket UI Releases

-This collection of repositories is used for building `Cricket`.
+This collection of repositories is used for building the MCCI `Cricket` UI for MCCI USB Switches.
+Complete releases are also available here.

 <!-- TOC depthFrom:2 updateOnSave:true -->

 - [Installing Sources](#installing-sources)